 About our canine disease test

 Our canine disease testing service starts from just $75 for the first test and $39 for each additional test ordered for the same canine at the same time.
-Results are ready in 7 working days from receipt of samples.
+Results are ready and emailed to the client in 10 working days from receipt of samples at the laboratory.

 Unfortunately, purebred dogs frequently suffer from the effects of inbreeding.
 The fact that the gene pool is limited due to breeding of related animals means that there is a lack of genetic diversity.
 One of the biggest nightmares for a breeder or dog owner of having pure breed dogs is their tendency to be afflicted with inherited diseases.
 Disease mutations within a dog’s genetic coding are passed down the family tree, giving rise to generations of puppies born with diseases or carry the disease.